- Home

 Remember that sometimes change is necessary

-When trying to decide what move to make next in life, it can be tempting to stick with what we know in order to avoid nervous butterflies and upheaval.
+When deciding what move to make next in life, it can be tempting to stick with what we know to avoid nervous butterflies and upheaval.
 But if we do this, we’ll often find very few opportunities to continue learning and growing, and life can become boring, or as some might say, stagnant.

-Sometimes change is needed to shake things up a bit and to make sure that we’re continuing to really live, rather than coast along.
+Sometimes change is needed to shake things up a bit and make sure we’re continuing to really live, rather than coasting along.

 We can get used to everything in life, including being unhappy.
 But we shouldn’t have to, and often we only need to take those first few steps outside of our comfort zone to realise what we’ve been missing…